soarpatriot/genai-video-mcp/GITHUB_SETUP.md

 ### "Cannot find module" errors

-- Make sure `npm install` and `npm run build` completed successfully
+- Make sure `npm install` completed successfully
 - Check that the path in your config matches your actual installation location

 ### "Permission denied" errors